 For pain-free border crossing, there are a couple of tricks and tips for actually handing over your passport.
 You need to ensure it’s in the best condition it can be, so we suggest using a cool, funky, personal passport holder.
 You can get some fantastic ones in souvenir shops around the world!
 However, when crossing the border, you need to remove the passport completely – and ensure there is NOTHING inside it other than the correct pages.
 No money, no receipts, no girl or boy’s phone numbers.
 This is because you can be charged for attempting to bribe a border official, so make sure the ONLY thing you hand over is your passport.
 Of course, the exception here is as and when you have to fill out an immigration form – but more of that shortly.

 As mentioned before, you need to make sure there are spaces available in your passport for stamps and plenty of free, blank pages for visas.
-One thing that truly annoys long-term travellers is when a customs official stamps an entirely blank page!
+One thing that truly annoys long-term travelers is when a customs official stamps an entirely blank page!
 It’s infuriating!
 Keep an eye on where they’re stamping if you can – and if possible, ask them to put the ink on a page that already contains stamps.
 You need full pages for visas – and there’s nothing worse than having several valuable passport pages taken up with only one stamp!
 Someone needs to tell the guards about this!

 We’ve mentioned this before when it comes to passing through airports painlessly, but understanding the ins and outs of what you can and can’t cross borders with is vital to ensuring a smooth transition.
 Be familiar with the laws and rules and regulations of that particular country’s border, because if you’re carrying something you’re not allowed to bring in – you’re going to be held up and possibly detained.
 Also, get into the habit of checking your belongings before you approach customs – and never leave your items unattended.
+Anti theft backpack is always good to have, always.

-It’s well documented that unsuspecting travellers can be used to carry illegal contraband over borders, so keep an eye on your stuff!
+It’s well documented that unsuspecting travelers can be used to carry illegal contraband over borders, so keep an eye on your stuff!
 Getting padlocks for your bags can be a good general travel investment.

 It’s a good idea to already have a little of the currency of the country you’re intending to go to, as you don’t want to be left short when reaching the other side.
 Touts at land borders are rife, and they’ll always try and sell you local currency at a really bad exchange rate.
 If you don’t have the local cash, always keep a supply of US dollars or Euros hidden about your person, as this can come in real handy in sticky situations.
 You never know when you need to grease a guards palm with silver in more corrupt countries.
 Don’t go in blind – make sure you’re prepared for anything.